Nstamour-art/XogotDocs/Documentation.docc/Importing Assets.md

 Bring sprites, textures, sounds, or 3D models into Xogot

-Xogot makes it easy to import game assets directly on your iPad.
-Whether you're working with **sprites, textures, sounds, or 3D models** created in other iPad apps or downloaded from the web (such as **TurboSquid** and other game asset repositories), this guide will help you bring your assets into Xogot projects smoothly.
+Xogot makes it easy to import game assets directly on your iPad or iPhone.
+Whether you're working with **sprites, textures, sounds, or 3D models** created in other mobile apps or downloaded from the web (such as **TurboSquid** and other game asset repositories), this guide will help you bring your assets into Xogot projects smoothly.

 ## Save to Files App